-Mergers and Similar Arrangements.
-Cayman Islands law does not provide for mergers as that expression is understood under United States corporate law.
-However, there are statutory provisions that facilitate the reconstruction and amalgamation of companies, provided that the arrangement in question is approved by a majority in number of each class of shareholders and creditors with whom the arrangement is to be made, and who must in addition represent three-fourths in value of each such class of shareholders or creditors, as the case may be, that are present and voting either in person or by proxy at a meeting, or meetings convened for that purpose.
+In addition, there are statutory provisions that facilitate the reconstruction and amalgamation of companies, provided that the arrangement in question is approved by a majority in number of each class of shareholders and creditors with whom the arrangement is to be made, and who must in addition represent three-fourths in value of each such class of shareholders or creditors, as the case may be, that are present and voting either in person or by proxy at a meeting, or meetings convened for that purpose.
 The convening of the meetings and subsequently the arrangement must be sanctioned by the Grand Court of the Cayman Islands.
 While a dissenting shareholder would have the right to express to the court the view that the transaction ought not to be approved, the court can be expected to approve the arrangement if it satisfies itself that:

-- the statutory provisions as to majority vote have been complied with; - the shareholders have been fairly represented at the meeting in question; - · the arrangement is such as a businessman would reasonably approve; and - the arrangement is not one that would more properly be sanctioned under some other provision of the Companies Law.
+· the statutory provisions as to majority vote have been complied with;

+- the shareholders have been fairly represented at the meeting in question; - the arrangement is such as a businessman would reasonably approve; and - the arrangement is not one that would more properly be sanctioned under some other provision of the Companies Law.